Jump-On-Studios/RedM-jo_libs/README.md

 ## ➕ Contributing

-If you're interested in constributing to Jo Libraries, please open a PR.
+If you're interested in constributing to Jo Libraries, please open a [new PR](https://github.com/Jump-On-Studios/RedM-jo_libs/pulls).

 ## 🔗 Download